Limited launch: MAY batch, 85% claimed

 Other compounds worth knowing about:

-• Theacrine: Structurally similar to caffeine but without the tolerance buildup.
+• Theacrine: Structurally similar to caffeine, with early research suggesting a different tolerance profile, though the evidence is still limited.
 It supports alertness and motivation through adenosine and dopamine pathways.

-• Methylliberine: Works on similar pathways as theacrine, with a faster onset.
+• Methylliberine: Often discussed as a faster-acting companion compound, though the research base is still much smaller than caffeine's.
 Often stacked with theacrine for a broader effect on energy and focus.

 The key with nootropics is specificity.
 Random "brain boost" supplements with 40 ingredients at sub-clinical doses don't do much.
 Targeted stacks with clinically relevant doses of compounds that actually affect attentional neurochemistry are a different story.